Top 100 Countries by Wild Mammal Species Richness, 2025

 It should not be used alone.
 A country can rank high in richness and still be losing habitat quickly.
 To judge urgency, the ranking should be read next to endemism, threat status, and land-use pressure.

 The full ranking makes one thing plain: mammal richness is concentrated in a relatively narrow group of tropical and structurally diverse countries.
-The table below keeps all 100 rows directly in the HTML source, while the controls only help readers search, sort, and limit what is shown on screen.
+The controls help readers search by country, compare regions, and move between the complete list and shorter top-tier views.

 Top 100 countries by living wild mammal species